AnalyticAce/Quantitative-Finance/RSI_BOOM_SELL_STRATEGY/README.md

 - `Source`: Contains auxiliary files used in the project, including ASCII art, backtest result images, sounds, and the `requirements.txt` file.
 - `Strategy`: Contains the main implementation of the Maverick RSI Strategy in the `maverick_v3.py` script, along with a `tools` directory that houses the `print_utils.py` module for improved code readability.

-# Features
+# Features ⚔️

 The Maverick RSI Strategy comes with various features to facilitate automated trading and backtesting.
 Below are the current features of the strategy and upcoming features planned for future updates:

-## Current Features
+## Current Features 📦

-- [x] **RSI Sell Strategy**: The strategy is based on the Relative Strength Index (RSI) indicator and executes sell trades when specific RSI conditions are met.
+- [x] ⚡️ **RSI Sell Strategy**: The strategy is based on the Relative Strength Index (RSI) indicator and executes sell trades when specific RSI conditions are met.

-- [x] **Automated Trading**: The strategy automatically monitors the market for sell trade opportunities and executes trades without manual intervention.
+- [x] ⚡️ **Automated Trading**: The strategy automatically monitors the market for sell trade opportunities and executes trades without manual intervention.

-- [x] **Backtesting**: The `backtest.ipynb` Jupyter notebook allows you to perform backtesting using historical price data to evaluate the strategy's performance.
+- [x] ⚡️ **Backtesting**: The `backtest.ipynb` Jupyter notebook allows you to perform backtesting using historical price data to evaluate the strategy's performance.

-- [x] **Performance Visualization**: Backtest results are visualized with performance charts showcasing account balance and profit over time.
+- [x] ⚡️ **Performance Visualization**: Backtest results are visualized with performance charts showcasing account balance and profit over time.

-- [x] **Telegram Signal**: Receive Telegram messages with trade notifications when a sell trade is executed.
+- [x] ⚡️ **Telegram Signal**: Receive Telegram messages with trade notifications when a sell trade is executed.

-- [x] **Help Function**: The `help()` function provides a quick overview of how to run the program and set up the Telegram bot.
+- [x] ⚡️ **Help Function**: The `help()` function provides a quick overview of how to run the program and set up the Telegram bot.

-## Upcoming Features
+## Upcoming Features 📥

-- [ ] **Buy Strategy**: Implementation of a buy strategy based on the RSI indicator to execute buy trades when specific conditions are met.
+- [ ] 📣 **Buy Strategy**: Implementation of a buy strategy based on the RSI indicator to execute buy trades when specific conditions are met.

-- [ ] **Improved Risk Management**: Enhanced risk management techniques to optimize trade size and minimize potential losses.
+- [ ] 📣 **Improved Risk Management**: Enhanced risk management techniques to optimize trade size and minimize potential losses.

-- [ ] **Interactive Configuration**: User-friendly interface for adjusting strategy parameters, such as RSI period and lot size.
+- [ ] 📣 **Interactive Configuration**: User-friendly interface for adjusting strategy parameters, such as RSI period and lot size.

-- [ ] **Email Notifications**: Receive email notifications when a sell or buy trade is executed.
+- [ ] 📣 **Email Notifications**: Receive email notifications when a sell or buy trade is executed.

-- [ ] **Advanced Performance Metrics**: Addition of advanced performance metrics, such as Sharpe ratio and drawdown analysis.
+- [ ] 📣 **Advanced Performance Metrics**: Addition of advanced performance metrics, such as Sharpe ratio and drawdown analysis.

-- [ ] **Real-Time Trading**: Integration with real-time data feeds for live trading.
+- [ ] 📣 **Real-Time Trading**: Integration with real-time data feeds for live trading.

-- [ ] **Machine Learning Enhancements**: Application of machine learning techniques to enhance strategy performance and adaptability.
+- [ ] 📣 **Machine Learning Enhancements**: Application of machine learning techniques to enhance strategy performance and adaptability.

+- [ ] 📣 **Reimplementation In C++**: Reimplementation of the strategy in C++ to enhance, speed and latency.

 We are continuously working on improving the Maverick RSI Strategy to make it more robust, flexible, and user-friendly.
 Your feedback and contributions are highly valuable in shaping the future development of this project.
 If you have any suggestions or ideas for new features or improvements, feel free to open an [issue](https://github.com/AnalyticAce/Algorithmic-Trading-Projects/issues) on GitHub to discuss them.
 Stay tuned for updates and happy trading! 📈

-## Documentation
+## Documentation 📚

 The `Documentation` directory contains the `maverick.ipynb` Jupyter notebook, which serves as comprehensive documentation for the Maverick RSI Strategy.
 The notebook includes detailed explanations of the strategy's components, such as data retrieval, RSI calculation, and trade execution.
 It also provides insights into the trading logic and considerations for the strategy's implementation.

-## Obsolete
+## Obsolete 👎

 The `Obsolete` directory houses older versions of the strategy script that are no longer in use or have been superseded by newer versions.
 These scripts are preserved for historical reference and should not be utilized in the current implementation.

-## Source
+## Source 💦

 The `Source` directory contains auxiliary files used in the project: